MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/windows-defender-antivirus/use-powershell-cmdlets-windows-defender-antivirus.md

 ms.date: 12/12/2017
 ---

-# Use PowerShell cmdlets to configure and manage next generation protection
+# Use PowerShell cmdlets to configure and manage Windows Defender Antivirus

 You can use PowerShell to perform various functions in Windows Defender.
 Similar to the command prompt or command line, PowerShell is a task-based command-line shell and scripting language designed especially for system administration, and you can read more about it at the [PowerShell hub on MSDN](https://msdn.microsoft.com/en-us/powershell/mt173057.aspx).